 The fact is net zero is better at exposing such bad actors and tackling such intractable economic dilemmas than other strategies.
 Net zero forces opponents of climate action to fight on the battlefield of environmentalists choosing while operating within a framework that will soon demand the complete transformation of their business models.
 Net zero requires all governments, investors, and businesses to plan for a long term transition and actively minimise the risk of financial and societal stranding.
 Net zero is capacious enough to incorporate different technologies and political tribes, but restructive enough to demand deep and rapid decarbonisation.
 It is, like Winston Churchill's democracy, "the worst form of climate action, except for all those other forms that have been tried from time to time".

 Critics of net zero strategies are right.
 They need to be strengthened at every turn.
 The world is already facing an environmental catastrophe and is not yet responding as such.
 Governments and corporates need to be much bolder and move much faster.
 Most importantly they need to recognise that while some form of negative emissions industry will emerge, that in no way precludes the need to slash direct emissions at pace and scale.
 That in turn means the fossil fuel industry has to shift into wind down mode.
-As such, it would good to see campaigners step up pressure for legally-binding 1.5C compatible net zero targets accompanied to be accompanied by legally-binding 1.5C compatible net zero strategies.
-Because while embedding the net zero transition as the defining economic and political priority of the guarantees nothing, it does increase the likelihood of the world finally moving on to a decarbonisation trajectory.
+As such, it would be good to see campaigners step up calls for legally-binding 1.5C-compatible net zero targets accompanied by legally-binding 1.5C-compatible net zero strategies.
+Because while embedding the net zero transition as the defining economic and political priority of the age guarantees nothing, it does increase the likelihood of the world finally moving on to a Paris Agreement compatible decarbonisation trajectory.

 There is no alternative to net zero.
 Or rather there is an alternative that doesn't bear thinking about.
 As the climate scientist Katherine Hayhoe has said we will respond to the climate crisis with a mix of "mitigation, adaptation, and suffering".
 The pursuit of net zero emissions provides the best hope of delivering serious mitigation.
 Far from isolating and exposing those looking to exploit the net zero narrative to delay climate action, indiscriminate attacks on the concept as a whole only emboldens them.
 Net zero is not a "trap", it is the only available path through the minefield.